phoenixframework/phoenix_ecto/README.md

 end
 ```

-Wallaby currently supports PhantomJS (including concurrent tests).
-Support for other drivers may be added in the future.
+Wallaby currently supports ChromeDriver and Selenium, allowing testing in almost any browser.

 ## The Phoenix <-> Ecto integration